 When asked how much of Resolver’s offering is Business Continuity Planning, Amanda explains that it’s one portion of what could be considered your GRC portfolio.
 “We also spend a lot of time thinking about regulatory risk.
 Your regulations are changing all the time, some areas more so than others, but we’re constantly seeing regulatory change.”
 But keeping a pulse on what your regulatory obligations are is, again, less valuable if you’re not asking the right questions.
 “What are you doing about it?
 What controls?
 What policies?
 Are you testing against that?”

 Audit is a major piece of that as well, says Amanda.
 “We have a program, policy, or procedure in place—how effective is that?
 Does it work all the time?
 What are the gaps or the limitations?”
 Amanda describes that at Resolver, “We think of GRC as this full suite.
 It’s really important that the people who are thinking about those activities in your business, or that are working within the second or third line, really have access to the information and can share that data because that’s what makes a powerful program.”

 Many risk professionals look at regulatory obligations and do what’s expected of them, Amanda comments.
 “That’s certainly great because then you’re in compliance, and you can be confident there.
 But I think that Risk Management has the opportunity to be so much more,” she pronounces.
 When businesses and risk teams start to think about what risks could impact the strategic objectives, embedding a risk culture helps to see the big picture.
 “You can challenge that from a risk perspective and say, ‘We have these targets for the year.
 And in order for us to be successful, we need to achieve these.’
 But if you put a risk-based lens on that, you’re going to be able to start to understand whether you’re going to be able to achieve those.”

 Curious to learn more?
-Check out an upcoming Enterprise Risk Management Product Showcase or request a demo now.
+Request a demo now.

 Listen to the full episode: